UEFA, PSG, Man City targeted in Football Leaks revelations

 PARIS: UEFA helped Paris Saint-Germain and Manchester City get around their own Financial Fair Play (FFP) rules, according to a Football Leaks investigation published on Friday.

-Both clubs, owned and bankrolled by wealth from Qatar and Abu Dhabi respectively, have avoided the most severe FFP punishment of being excluded from the UEFA Champions League.
+Both clubs have avoided the most severe FFP punishment of being excluded from the UEFA Champions League.

-Football Leaks claims that between them Qatar and Abu Dhabi have injected some 4.5 billion euros ($5.1 billion) over the last seven years to increase the budgets of the clubs they own.
+Football Leaks claims that the owners have injected some 4.5 billion euros ($5.1 billion) over the last seven years to increase the budgets of the clubs they own.

 That is despite the investigation claiming that “two independent auditors assigned by UEFA valued the contract at...
 123,000 euros per year for one, and 2.8 million euros a year for the other”.